-RANGE RESOURCES CORPORATION Annual Meeting of Stockholders May 19, 2015

-Proxy Solicited on Behalf of the Board of Directors

-The undersigned appoints David P. Poole and David S. Goldberg, and each of them, his/her/its true and lawful agents and proxies with full power of substitution and revocation, solely to vote, as designated on the reverse side hereof, all the Common Stock of Range Resources Corporation which the undersigned has power to vote, with all powers which the undersigned possesses if personally present, at the Annual Meeting of Stockholders of Range Resources Corporation to be held on May 19, 2015, and at any adjournments thereof.

-Please mark the appropriate boxes, SEE REVERSE SIDE.
-Any unmarked box will be voted in accordance with the Board of Directors' recommendations.
-The shares cannot be voted unless the card is signed and returned.

-PLEASE VOTE, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.

-This proxy is governed by Delaware law and is to be executed for the sole purpose of appointing proxies for the Range Resources Corporation 2015 Annual Meeting.

-Continued and to be signed on reverse side
+RANGE RESOURCES CORPORATION Annual Meeting of Stockholders May 18, 2016 Proxy Solicited on Behalf of the Board of Directors agents and proxies side hereof, all the with all powers whic popints David P. Poole and David S. Goldberg, and each of them, his/her/its true and lawful with full power of substitution and revocation, solely to vote, as designated on the reverse Common Stock of Range Resources Corporation which the undersigned has power to vote, the undersigned possesses if personally present, at the Annual Meeting of Stockholders of corporation to be held on May 18, 2016, and at any adjournments thereof. propriate boxes, SEE REVERSE SIDE.
+Any unmarked box will be voted in accordance Directors' recommendations.
+The shares cannot be voted unless the card is signed and PLEASE VOTE, S ENVELOPE.
+IGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED Range Resources C ned by Delaware law and is to be executed for the sole purpose of appointing proxies for the corporation 2016 Annual Meeting.
+Continued and to be signed on reverse side Continued and to be signed on reverse side